jcwkroeze/telgea/README.md

 - Runtime schema validation
 - Error handling strategies for partial data
 - Safer decimal handling for charge values
+- Dependency injection and a better way to connect types with their maps --- I just used a tag here to differentiate them.

 ### How It Works